m.giovanni valderas

 Solo Exhibitions

-2017 TBA – Galveston Arts Center, Galveston, TX
+2017 Trade Craft – Galveston Arts Center, Galveston, TX

 QUIÉN MANDA – Site Specific installation - The MAC, Dallas, TX